Clarence Denmark

-Clarence Traneil Denmark (born September 29, 1985) is a former Canadian football wide receiver.
-He most recently played for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-Prior to his time in the CFL, Denmark played for the Jacksonville Jaguars of the NFL.
+Clarence Traneil Denmark (born September 29, 1985) is an American former professional football wide receiver who played seven seasons for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Prior to his time in the CFL, Denmark was a member of the Jacksonville Jaguars of the National Football League (NFL).
 He played college football at Mississippi Delta Community College, Troy University, and Arkansas-Monticello.

 Professional career

 Jacksonville Jaguars

 Denmark was signed as an undrafted free agent by the Jacksonville Jaguars on August 2, 2009.
 Denmark, however, was waived on September 1, 2009.
 He was later signed to the practice squad on December 5, 2009.
 Denmark was signed as a free agent on January 5, 2010 and he spent the entire offseason with the team; however he was cut on September 4, 2010.
 On September 13, 2010, Denmark was signed to the practice squad, but subsequently waived five days later.
 On November 2, 2010, Denmark was once again added to the Jaguars' practice squad.